 This course will prepare the student to shift from illness to wellness and health promotion, focusing on disease prevention and education.
-Course content will include theories of learning, assessment of learning needs, and developing and evaluating teaching stratgies.
+Course content will include theories of learning, assessment of learning needs, and developing and evaluating teaching strategies.
 Focus will be on wellness and health promotion interventions and education across the lifespan for all patient populations.
-Formerly NRSG 362.

 NRSG 325.
 Adv.
 Health Assessment.
 3 Credits.

 This course is designed to prepare the learner to develop a nursing database and builds on the education and skills gained during previous course work.
-Learners will enhance thier assessment techniques through learning experiences that focus on the physical, developmental, emotional, psychosocial, cultural, spiritual and functional assessments.
-The course emphasized analysis, synthesis and documentation of assessment data as a foundationf or providing holistic nursing care.
-Formerly NURS 322.
+Learners will enhance their assessment techniques through learning experiences that focus on the physical, developmental, emotional, psychosocial, cultural, spiritual and functional assessments.
+The course emphasized analysis, synthesis and documentation of assessment data as a foundation for providing holistic nursing care.

 NRSG 326.
 Complex Health Care Needs.
 3 Credits.

-This course will focus on patient centered nursing care of indivuals with multiple comorbidity health and illness needs.
+This course will focus on patient centered nursing care of individuals with multiple comorbidity health and illness needs.
 The application of evidence based practice concepts from pathophysiological, pharmacological and psychosocial nursing is discussed.
-The impact of multiple comorbidity illness and injury of individuals and thier families is explored.
-Formerly NURS 322.
+The impact of multiple comorbidity illness and injury of individuals and their families is explored.